wwbp/empathic_reactions/README.md

 The FastText word vectors can be found [here](https://fasttext.cc/docs/en/english-vectors.html).

-Once everything is set up, executing `run_expeirments.sh` will re-run our cross-validation experiment.
+Once everything is set up, executing `run_experiments.sh` will re-run our cross-validation experiment.
 The results will be stored in `modeling/main/crossvalidation/results`.

 ## Citation